 Did you see something enticing on the Costco shelf that you’ve never tried before?
 Then maybe let it stay on the Costco shelf.
 Experimenting with a new food or trying something different may not be the best idea when you’re buying in bulk.

-That being said, the warehouse retailer has a generous return policy if you do decide to get something at Costco and find out you don’t like it.
+That said, the warehouse retailer has a generous return policy if you decide to buy something at Costco and find out you don’t like it.

 Deli meat